maite-ai/maite-ai/README.md

 <h1 align="center">Hi 👋, I'm María Fernanda (Mai)</h1>

-🌱 I’m a **Data Scientist** and **Python developer**.
+🌱 I’m a **Data Scientist** and **Python developer** with extensive administrative experience (naval area).
 My curiosity, passion for AI, and coding skills drive me to be constantly in pursuit for more knowledge.

 <h3 align="left">How to reach me:</h3>
 <p align="left">